Wait for the elevator to descend.

 A herd of goats descended into the valley.

+The airplane will descend to a lower altitude soon.
 Descending the mountain was even more dangerous than climbing it.

 The children descended the staircase silently.